deepjavalibrary/djl-serving/serving/docs/adapters.md

 With our default handlers, we currently support unmerged LoRA for CausalLM through the huggingface handler.
 Support for other model types and handlers is coming soon.

-### Writing Adapter Models
+### Writing Custom Adapter Models

-Right now, adapters are only supported through our Python engine.
+Right now, adapters are only supported through our Python engine and not any of the other DJL engines.
 See instructions to get started with writing a [python handler](modes.md#python-mode).

 To add support for adapters, you must first add the register and unregister like below.